Maras00/MS3/README.md

 ### Functionality

-This app makes use of Python logic to enable users to login and, or register for an account.
+This app makes use of Python logic to enable users to login or register for an account.
 The CRUD features that are available through using Python and Mongodb allow users to create, read, update and delete records in a variety of manners:

 - Create car list